 Ute Krämer was appointed to the Ruhr University’s Department of Plant Physiology in 2009.

 Rockcress of the Arabidopsis halleri species is an example of outstanding evolutionary adaptability.
 Ute Krämer utilises it as model organism in her research.

-The ERC Advanced Grant awarded to Ute Krämer amounts to 2.5 million euros.
-The project starts in 2018.
+The ERC Advanced Grant "Local Edaphic Adaptation in Plants through Leveraging an Extremophile Model" awarded to Ute Krämer amounts to 2.5 million euros.
+The project started in 2018.

+Ute Krämer was appointed to the Ruhr University’s Department of Plant Physiology in 2009.